 pi@raspberrypi:~ $

-Seems like the previous error didn’t appear.
+Seems like the prior error didn’t.
 Lets check the dmesg again, and here we go:

 [ 326.647915] usbserial: USB Serial support registered for GobiSerial